 Do we have to audition again if we were approved after successfully going through the audition process as a Praise & Harmony quartet before?

-Yes.
-This year we are requiring ALL quartets to audition.
+Yes and no!
+Quartets that recorded on the Resurrecting God or Worthy God projects that have not changed any members can waive the audition so email: email@example.com, if you are committing to sing at the July recording.
+If your quartet configuration has changed then, yes we do need a new audition recording.
 We are excited by the way quality continues to increase with every recording project.
-We can hear it in your voices!
-In order to continue this direction, every quartet, including all past quartets, will need to audition to participate in the next recording.
+We can hear it in your voice!
 One of the reasons the quality continues to increase is our Praise and Harmony singers’ dedication to regular rehearsals.
 Auditioning by quartets provide participants the opportunity to commit to regular rehearsals which combine all four voice parts to experience blend, intonation, and dynamics -- in order to effectively master all the songs in a participatory context.
 Regular rehearsals with other singers are essential, which is the reason lone vocalists are precluded from the P&H projects.
 The personal training materials, designed for private learning, are meant to augment the quartet rehearsals and provide daily reinforcement of your group practices.
 Your private practice is not meant to be a substitute for regular group rehearsals.